inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 * If you are deploying FOLIO for the first time, or if you want to start with a fresh installation for whatever reasons, see [how to do a **fresh installation**]({{< ref "singleserverfreshinstall.md" >}}) of a single server deployment.

-* This documentation shows how to upgrade to a **platform-complete** distribution of Orchid.
+* This documentation shows how to upgrade to a **platform-complete** distribution of Poppy.

 * Throughout this documentation, the sample tenant "diku" will be used.
 Replace with the name of your tenant, as appropriate.